Conference delegates

 Global Training Assistant Manager

 Isabela has a biomedical science background.
-She worked at the microbiology laboratory of the Oxford University Hospitals, for the NHS, prior to completing her MPhil at the Biochemistry department of the University of Cambridge.
-Her research focused on gene regulation in a gram-negative pathogen.
-Isabela joined the team to help coordinate the Global Training Programme.
-The Programme focuses on building capacity in scientists from Latin America, Asia and Africa, providing them with scientific and personal skills, and the creation of self-sustaining regional networks.
+She worked at the microbiology laboratory of the Oxford University Hospitals, for the NHS, prior to completing an MPhil at the Department of Biochemistry, University of Cambridge.
+Her research focused on gene regulation in a Gram-negative bacteria.
+Isabela joined the team to help coordinate the Global Training programme.
+The programme focuses on building capacity in scientists from Latin America, Asia and Africa, providing them with scientific and personal skills, and the creation of self-sustaining regional networks.
 Being originally from Brazil, Isabela strongly believes that by empowering LMIC’s scientists with the skillset needed for R&D, we accelerate progress in the global south.

 Aaron Dean